 Tip 4 – Use your super listening skills

 By listening carefully to the conversation (and most introverts are very good at that), you’ll realise the gaps that some people don’t know about, or you’ll be able to ask the question that everybody is avoiding.
-The more you listen the more you’ll realise that there are always questions people don’t ask but are desperate for somebody else to ask.
+The more you listen the more you’ll realise that there are always questions people don’t ask and are desperate for somebody else to ask.
 In that way you don’t have to say a lot, but it will really count, and the group will be very pleased you did.

 What tips do you have to get over shyness?